The Hitch

 The Trigger

 A news story, a data point, a contradiction.
 Something that doesn't add up.
-The trigger is the raw material—not a position yet, just something worth investigating.
+The trigger is the raw material—not a verdict yet, just something worth investigating.

 Research & Four-Framework Analysis

-AI gathers comprehensive research, then runs four analytical frameworks before anyone forms an opinion:
+AI gathers comprehensive research, then runs four analytical frameworks:

 - Stakeholder Constraints — Who has skin in the game?
 What can they actually do, not just what they say?